madhucharan/EVA6/README.md

 # EVA6
-Extensive Vision AI - The Dawn of Transformers
+Extensive Vision AI - The Dawn of Transformers for Computer Vision